 Solutions to environmental problems must also be economically sustainable.
 Finding the most cost-effective ways of improving environmental quality is critical if we want to do the most we can to maintain and improve the environment.

-New Zealanders deserve a clean and prosperous country.
+New Zealanders deserve a pristine and prosperous country.
 We can have both.